rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 #### verbatimCoordinateSystem and coordinatePrecision

-`verbatimCoordinateSystem` could be easily derived from the `OriginalLatLongUnit` (or `SrcLatLongUnit`) field in the **Locality** table, and that is what I used to do, but, since we started using Specify 7 we have been finding some incorrect values for `OriginalLatLongUnit`, so, for the moment, I infer `verbatimCoordinateSystem` myself from the `Lat1Text` and `Long1Text` fields.
+I used to derive `verbatimCoordinateSystem` the `OriginalLatLongUnit` field in the **Locality** table, but, since we started using Specify 7 we have been finding some incorrect values for `OriginalLatLongUnit`, so, for the moment, I infer `verbatimCoordinateSystem` myself from the `Lat1Text` and `Long1Text` fields.
 The obtained value is stored in the `OriginalCoordSystem` field in the **Geo-coord.
 Detail** table.

 Specify does not have `coordinatePrecision`, so it is calculated from the